SingleStepTests/8088/README.md

 - Once you read the first instruction byte out of the queue to begin test execution, prefetching should be resumed since there is now room in the queue.
 It takes two cycles to begin a fetch after reading from a full queue, therefore tests that specify an initial queue state will start with two 'Ti' cycle states.

+- If you're not interested in per-cycle validation, you can ignore the queue fields entirely.

 ### Why Are Instructions Longer Than Expected?

 Instruction cycles begin from the cycle in which the CPU's queue status lines indicate that an instruction "First Byte" has been fetched - this may be an optional instruction prefix, in which case there will be multiple First Byte statuses until the first byte that is a non-prefixed opcode byte is read.
 If the test is starting from an empty prefetch queue, the final opcode byte and any modrm or displacement must be read from the bus before instruction execution can begin.